dirkraft/ash/README.md

 ash
 ===

-ash is an AWS EC2 ssh tool focused on convenience.
+ash is an AWS EC2 ssh command-line tool focused on convenience.

-This is a work in progress, but the intention is that the options illustrated by the examples below are implemented.
+The intention is that the options illustrated by the examples below are implemented, but there may be some incomplete stubs here and there.

 ![](https://travis-ci.org/dirkraft/ash.svg?branch=master)